 While you might be able to secure a personal loan, a home equity loan or put these expenses on a credit card, you have other options.
 Learning more about how a home equity line of credit works and what you can use it for can help you determine if this product meets your needs when it comes to tackling a large project or coping with an unexpected expense.

 What Is a HELOC?

 HELOC stands for Home Equity Line of Credit.
 Different than a home equity loan, alump-sum payment with a fixed-interest rate, a HELOC functions almost like a credit card; you do not borrow a lump sum all at once but rather get a total line of credit that you can then borrow against as you need to.
 A home equity line of credit differs from an unsecured credit card in one important way; the HELOC is secured with the equity in your home.

 Your HELOC will be for a set time frame (often 10 years) and you can draw on it when you need to.
 If your home needs a new air conditioner, you want to update your bathrooms or you have another improvement in mind, you can begin without delay, simply by using funds from the HELOC.

 How Does a Home Equity Line of Credit Work?

-If you decide a HELOC is right for you, you can apply with your local branch or online.
+If you decide a HELOC is right for you, or .
 We’ll work with you to determine if this product is a good match for you.
-Some considerations include the value of your home, the amount of money you owe on your mortgage and your personal financial outlook.
-The amount of credit you get will depend on the amount of equity in your home.
+Some considerations include the value of your home, the amount of money you owe on your mortgage and your personal financial outlook/credit score.
+The credit limit you get will depend on the amount of equity in your home.